< Back to latest news & events

 As with Njoy’s revocation action against Juul’s EP 3 504 991 B1 (reported here), VMR’s EP 3 456 214 B1 did not disclose the underlying problem.
 Accordingly, the underlying problem had to be construed.
 Whereas in relation to EP 3 504 991 B1, the underlying problem was construed in terms of the interplay between some of the claimed features, the court in this instance construed the underlying problem in view of the description of the patent.
 The court appeared to focus on the technical effect associated with one of the distinguishing features, namely the window provided at a cartomizer receiving segment that allowed a portion of the chamber to be visible from outside.
 In this connection, the court saw the problem being linked and limited to vaporizers having a very specific construction, as the claimed invention “would achieve nothing” with vaporizers of a different construction.
 Thus, defining the problem in terms of these specific constructional features was not seen as a pointer to the solution, but the technical context in which the claimed invention should be seen.

 Although there was no explicit disclosure of the technical difference (i.e. a window in the requisite position) in the prior art, the court held that this feature was obvious in the light of the common general knowledge.
 In an alternative lack of inventive step attack, Njoy also referred to a secondary document, “Lee”, that disclosed the use of a window in the mouthpiece rather than the cartomizer receiving segment as required by claim 1.
-The court held that the use of a window in the mouthpiece was sufficient to provide a skilled person with the general guidance to look into the chamber that contains the cartridge.
+The court held that the use of a window in the mouthpiece was sufficient to provide a skilled person with the general guidance to look into the chamber that contained the cartridge.
 Thus, the claimed subject matter was also deemed to lack an inventive step based on “Lee”.

 Conclusions

-The case demonstrates that, where the court is convinced that a skilled person would arrive at the claimed subject matter on their “knowledge and skills”, the UPC is willing to find for obviousness even in cases where there is no direct and unambiguous disclosure of the distinguishing feature in the prior art.
+This case confirms that the “front loaded” provisions of the UPC should be interpreted in line with the principles of proportionality and procedural efficiency.
+Additionally, the case demonstrates that, where the court is convinced that a skilled person would arrive at the claimed subject matter on their “knowledge and skills”, the UPC is willing to find for obviousness even in cases where there is no direct and unambiguous disclosure of the distinguishing feature in the prior art.
 Those accustomed to EPO practice will appreciate that this can sometimes be difficult at the EPO.
 Indeed, in EPO opposition proceedings relating to the same patent[1], the same secondary reference, “Lee”, was not deemed sufficient to render the use of a window in the cartomizer obvious.

 [1] Nicoventures was opponent, not Njoy